Ghost-Note (band)

-Ghost-Note are a percussion-based funk, hip hop and jazz fusion group from Dallas, Texas, with a rotating membership based around founding drummer Robert "Sput" Searight and founding percussionist Nate Werth, two members of the jazz band Snarky Puppy.
+Ghost-Note is a percussion-based funk, hip hop and jazz fusion group from Dallas, Texas, with a rotating membership based around founding drummer Robert "Sput" Searight and founding percussionist Nate Werth, two members of the jazz band Snarky Puppy.
 The group also includes bassist MonoNeon, keyboardist Dominique Xavier Taplin, saxophonist/flutist Michael Jelani Brooks, saxophonist/flutist Jonathan Mones, and saxophonist/flutist Sylvester Onyejiaka.

 Ghost-Note's two albums – Fortified and Swagism – both reached No. 1 on the iTunes Jazz Chart.

 Career

 Robert "Sput" Searight founded God's Property, a gospel choir affiliated with Kirk Franklin.
 Nate Werth was a music student at the University of North Texas and a member of Snarky Puppy, then playing jam sessions around Dallas.
 Searight and Werth performed together with Snarky Puppy through seven albums (of nine the group recorded during that time).

 In 2014, Searight and Werth wanted to create another band that would focus on percussion and what they termed "conscious funk".
 They formed Ghost-Note and released their first album, Fortified, on the Ropeadope label in October 2015, incorporating influences from jazz, hip hop and EDM music.
 Fortified featured Snarky Puppy keyboardist Shaun Martin, vocalist N'Dambi and guitarist Mark Lettieri, among others.
 The album went to No. 1 on the iTunes Jazz chart.

 Swagism was Ghost-Note's second album, released in April 2018 on Ropeadope.
 This album also went to No. 1 on the iTunes Jazz chart.
 It featured guitarist Raja Kassis, spoken word artist and author Prudence the Auset Sneed, saxophonist Kamasi Washington and guitarist Brandon "Taz" Neiderauer.
 Matt Stieg of New York magazine wrote that, on Swagism, Searight and Werth "stretch their ensemble into all possible contortions, from CTI's disco to D'Angelo's funk.
 It's the omnivorous diet of J Dilla come to life in big-band form."